codinglabsong/aging-gan/README.md

 different lr for gen and disc

 # Aging GAN

-Aging GAN is a research project exploring face aging with a CycleGAN-style architecture.
-The code trains two U-Net generators and two PatchGAN discriminators on the CelebA dataset, preprocessing into **Young** and **Old** subsets.
+Aging GAN is a research project exploring facial age transformation with a CycleGAN‑style approach.
+The model trains two ResNet‑style "encoder–residual–decoder" generators and two PatchGAN discriminators on the UTKFace dataset, split into **Young** and **Old** subsets.
 The generators learn to translate between these domains, effectively "aging" or "de-aging" a face image.

-This repository contains training scripts, minimal utilities, and example notebooks.
+This repository contains training scripts, helper utilities, and inference scripts.

 ## Features

-- **Unpaired Training Data** – automatically split the CelebA dataset into Young vs. Old and create an unpaired `DataLoader`.
+- **Unpaired Training Data** – splits the UTKFace dataset into *Young* (18‑28) and *Old* (40+) subsets and builds an unpaired `DataLoader`.
-- **CycleGAN Architecture** – U-Net generators with ResNet encoders and PatchGAN discriminators.
+- **CycleGAN Architecture** – residual U‑Net generators and PatchGAN discriminators.
-- **Training Utilities** – gradient clipping, learning-rate scheduling, mixed-precision via `accelerate`, and optional encoder freezing.
+- **Training Utilities** – gradient clipping, separate generator/discriminator learning rates with linear decay, mixed precision via `accelerate`, and optional S3 checkpoint archiving.
-- **Evaluation** – FID metric computation on the validation set.
+- **Evaluation** – FID metric computation on the validation and test sets.
 - **Weights & Biases Logging** – track losses and metrics during training.
-- **Scriptable Workflows** – run training from the command line with `scripts/run_train.sh`.
+- **Scriptable Workflows** – shell scripts for training and inference.

-*Placeholders:* inference helpers, web demo, and quantitative results will be added later.
+- **Sample Generation** – saves example outputs after each epoch.

 ## Installation